kevinmaes/generation-art/design-specs/visual-transformer-feature-spec.md

 **Key UI Improvements:**

-- **Syntax Highlighting**: JSON code blocks now have proper syntax highlighting with colors
+- **Collapsible JSON Trees**: JSON objects can be expanded/collapsed with arrow buttons for better navigation
 - **Proper Scrolling**: Code blocks scroll both horizontally and vertically when content overflows
 - **Height Constraints**: Fixed 180px height for code panels with consistent behavior
 - **Professional Appearance**: Clean, modern UI that looks like a proper development tool